jtemporal/jtemporal.github.io/_posts/2022-11-30-3-dicas-que-voce-deveria-saber-sobre-github-codespaces.md

 - Configure dotfiles para personalizar a sua experiência;
 - Conheça o painel de gerenciamento do Codespaces;
-- Aprenda a usar o git na interface do VS Code.
+- Aprenda a usar a integração do GitHub na interface do VS Code.